Skip to content

 • click_count (keyword-only): Number of clicks (default: 1)

-• humanize (keyword-only): Simulate human-like behavior (default: True)
+• humanize (keyword-only): Simulate human-like behavior (default: False)

 double_click: Double-Click at Position